 Know That Breaking Up is Hard…er to Do After You Live Together

 Moving in together is so exciting that sometimes, you forget that it might not work out.
-But there’s a chance you might break up with your significant other, and it’s important to prepare for that possibility before you move in with them.
+But there’s a chance you could break up, and it’s important to prepare for that possibility before you move in together.

 “Moving in with someone can definitely give you more information about your compatibility with your partner, but it can also make it harder to break up,” explains marriage therapist Rachel Thomasian.
 “I know that doesn’t sound like such a bad thing, but you’re more likely to stay with (and marry) someone you otherwise wouldn’t when you live together.
 Some of those outside constraints, like having a pet, sharing rent, owning furniture together are extra considerations that when added up make it harder to break up, so people stick it out.”